Phillipelima/devops-notes-GIT-intro/IntroToGit.md

 Cheatsheet for GIT - NOV17

-GIT is an open source version control system responsible for managing GitHub related contributions done locally on your computer.
+GIT is an open source version control system designed to facilitate collaboration on development projects.
 This cheatsheet summarizes what I learned to do with it until now.

 Overview of Git characteristics: